 What conclusion can be drawn from this?

-• Carefully inspect your moles for changes, at least once every six months.
+• Carefully examine your moles for changes at least once every six months.

-• If something bothers you, peeling appears, itching or a mole is covered with a crust - do not be heroic and do not delay, but immediately go to the doctor.
+• If something bothers you, flaking appears, itching or a mole has crusted over - don’t be a hero and don’t put it off, but go to the doctor right away.

 Video: “Moles - spots of fate”

-Most birthmarks, or nevi, remain unchanged from the moment they appear on a person’s skin and throughout his life, so any changes that occur to them can and should be alarming.
-If the mole turns black suddenly without any prerequisites, this is a reason to think about a visit to the doctor, as changes can be a symptom of illness.
-The specialist will conduct a professional examination, after which he will be able to confirm or dispel fears.
+Majority birthmarks, or nevi, remain unchanged from the moment they appear on a person’s skin and throughout his life, so any changes that occur with them can and should be alarming.
+If a mole suddenly turns black without any prerequisites, this is a reason to think about visiting a doctor, since changes may be a symptom of illness.
+A specialist will conduct a professional examination, after which he will be able to confirm or dispel concerns.

-Moles are the result of excessive work of melanocytes that produce the pigment melanin, as a result of which its accumulations are formed.
-The more pigment in the nevus cells, the darker the neoplasm; in black moles, the largest amount of melanin.
-They can form at any age, and in themselves are not dangerous, only those nevi that were first light and then began to turn black should alert.
+Moles are a consequence of the excessive work of melanocytes that produce the pigment melanin, resulting in the formation of its clusters.
+The more pigment in nevus cells, the darker the neoplasm; black moles have the largest amount of melanin.
+They can form at any age, and in themselves are not dangerous; only those nevi that were light at first and then began to turn black should be alarmed.

-Many nevi are completely safe for human health and life, but some of them can degenerate into a malignant tumor of melanoma, this process is called malignancy.
-A change in the color of the neoplasm is one of the symptoms indicating this pathological process.
-First, black dots may appear on the surface of the mole, then they will grow, forming spots, and then they may even go beyond the redistribution of the nevus.
+Many nevi are completely safe for human health and life, but some of them can degenerate into a malignant melanoma tumor, this process is called malignancy.
+A change in the color of the tumor is one of the symptoms indicating this pathological process.
+First, black dots may appear on the surface of the mole, then they will grow, forming spots, and then they may even go beyond the boundaries of the nevus.

-In some cases, the mole darkens only as a result of development, there are no negative reasons for this.
-But in this case, changes occur slowly and consistently, not abruptly.
+In some cases, a mole darkens only due to development; there are no negative reasons for this.
+But in this case, changes occur slowly and gradually, rather than abruptly.

 Causes of darkening

 A neoplasm can turn black for several reasons, and not all of them are dangerous.
-Knowing the prerequisites for change will help prevent a similar situation in the future and choose the right effective measures.
-Causing a change in the shade of a mole can be not only its transformation into melanoma, but also factors that affect the work of melanocytes and the amount of melanin they produce.
+Knowing the preconditions for change will help prevent similar situation in the future and choose the right effective measures.
+A change in the shade of a mole can be caused not only by its transformation into melanoma, but also by factors that affect the functioning of melanocytes and the amount of melanin they produce.

-The most common provocateur of the appearance of new moles and changes in old ones is aggressive ultraviolet radiation - natural (sun) and artificial (sunbed).
-Excessive addiction to tanning can also turn into a negative side, since active ultraviolet rays can provoke various skin diseases, including the formation of moles and their degeneration into melanoma.
-For this reason, if you have had cases of darkening of the nevus, then it is advisable to be careful about sunburn, experts do not recommend sunbathing in the sun from 11 am to 4 pm.
+The most common provocateur for the appearance of new moles and changes in old ones is aggressive ultraviolet radiation– natural (sun) and artificial (solarium).
+Excessive addiction to tanning can also have a negative side, since active ultraviolet rays can provoke various skin diseases, including the formation of moles and their degeneration into melanoma.
+For this reason, if you have had cases of darkening of the nevus, then it is advisable to be careful about tanning; experts do not recommend sunbathing from 11 am to 4 pm.

-Another reason that the mole turned black may be hormonal changes in the body.
-Most often this occurs during puberty, during pregnancy and with the onset of menopause in women, but some diseases can also provoke an imbalance.
-Hormones can negatively affect all internal systems and organs of a person, and external changes only increase the need to see a doctor.
+Another reason that a mole has turned black may be hormonal changes in the body.
+This most often occurs during puberty, during pregnancy and with the onset of menopause in women, but some diseases can also provoke an imbalance.
+Hormones can negatively affect everything internal systems and human organs, and external changes only increase the need to see a doctor.

 Signs of malignancy

-If you notice that one of your neoplasms has begun to change color, this is already a reason to contact a dermatologist or oncologist.
+If you notice that one of your tumors has begun to change color, this is already a reason to contact a dermatologist or oncologist.
 Even if it seems to you that there is nothing dangerous in the changes, you should still visit the hospital.
-If your assumption is correct, the doctor will only confirm this, and you will be calmer, otherwise he will prescribe the appropriate treatment and, if necessary, remove the nevus.
-In addition to darkening of the neoplasm, the following changes may indicate malignancy:
+If your assumption is correct, the doctor will only confirm this and you will be calmer; otherwise, he will prescribe appropriate treatment and, if necessary, removal of the nevus.
+In addition to darkening of the tumor, the following changes may indicate malignancy:

-• the mole began to increase sharply in size, the shape and shape changed;
+• the mole began to sharply increase in size, its shape and outline changed;

-• hair began to grow from the nevus, which did not exist before;
+• hair began to grow from the nevus, which was not there before;

 • a white halo of discolored skin appeared;